-If putting on the same old suit from Monday to Friday has left you with a mind blank when it comes to weekend dressing, we’ve got the cure.
-It comes in the form of bohemian dressing and it’ll provide you with the sartorial inspiration that you need to reinvigorate your casual style.
+If wearing the same old suit from Monday to Friday has left you blank when it comes to weekend dressing, we’ve got the cure.
+It comes in the form of bohemian dressing, and it’ll provide you with the sartorial inspiration that you need to reinvigorate your casual style.
+Below we exmapin what the boho look is and the top outfits to wear.

 What is Bohemian Style?